Toddler & Older Child Adoption

 Adopting Older Children: A Practical Guide to Adopting and Parenting Children Over Age Four by Stephanie Bosco-Ruggiero, MA; Gloria Russo Wassell, MS, LMHC; and Victor Groza, PhD. – This is a wonderful resource full of practical and hopeful tips for parents who have adopted a child over age four from foster care or through international adoption.
+This thorough guide lists the issues an older adopted child faces and provides a comprehensive overview of problems and how adopting parents can successfully deal with them, including critical information about developmental issues; problems related to the adoptee’s emerging sense of self, including sexual orientation and cultural identity; and other special needs that children may have.
 The adoption therapist authors do not gloss over potential problems, but they don’t exaggerate them either.
-Listen to our interview with them on the Creating a Family Radio Show- Parenting Older Adopted Kids: A Practical Guide.
+You can listen to an interview with the authors on the Creating a Family Radio Show/Podcast.

 Attaching in Adoption: Practical Tools for Today’s Parents by Deborah Gray – A classic adoption book and a comprehensive guide for prospective and actual adoptive parents on how to understand and care for their adopted child and promote healthy attachment.
 Attaching in Adoption gives parents practical strategies to enhance children’s happiness and emotional health.
 It explains what attachment is, how grief and trauma can affect children’s emotional development, and how to improve attachment, respect, cooperation and trust.
 Simply the best!
 Gray has also written a companion book–Nurturing Adoptions: Creating Resilience After Neglect and Trauma–for professionals.
 You can listen to several interviews with Deborah Gray on the Creating a Family Radio Show/Podcast.